LLNL/H5Z-ZFP/docs/interfaces.rst

 The filter itself supports either interface.
-The filter also supports all of the standard ZFP_ controls for affecting compression including *rate*, *precision*, *accuracy*, and *expert* modes.
-For more information and details about these modes of controlling ZFP_ compression, please see the
-`ZFP README <https://github.com/LLNL/zfp/blob/master/README.md>`_.
+The filter also supports all of the standard ZFP_ controls for affecting compression including *rate*, *precision*, *accuracy*, *expert* and *reversible* modes.
+For more information and details about these modes of controlling ZFP_ compression, please see the `ZFP README <https://github.com/LLNL/zfp/blob/master/README.md>`_.

 Finally, you should *not* attempt to combine the ZFP_ filter with any other